Holistic Spiritual Living Blog

 Cheryl 24.
 August.
 18

 I like to cut herbs to dry for culinary use and for smudge on a waxing moon, close to the full moon.
-When I told a friend I did this I got a strange look and he said something like 'you do witchy things like that don't you?'.
+When I told a friend I did this I got a strange look and he said something like 'you know witchy things like that don't you?'.
 I laughed but its not witchy, its practical.
 The aroma and taste of herbs is stronger on a waxing moon, close to a full moon (also best cut in the morning rather than in the afternoon).
 Try it if you like and see (or rather taste) - try cutting and drying herbs just before the full moon, compared to just before the new moon, label them so you know which is which and then you can do a taste test side by side to compare.
 The aroma alone, to me, is obviously much stronger just before the full moon.

 So this morning I have cut some bay leaves, chives, lavender, and thyme.
 I wash the ones I'm going to eat and leave them to dry the water off before hanging them up to dry ready to store.